yatesdr/dazzle/README.md

 Note:  By default the output will be set to -12dB level.
 So if you need the song volumes to match you should specify them in the config file.
 If no volume is specified, it will be played at -12dB.

 ### Playlists
 Dazzle has utility to start / stop and step forward and backward through a playlist, if you use the playlist controls.
+It essentially plays all the WAV files it finds in media/playlist folder in random order.
+Shuffle is done at boot or container re-start, so you get a new mix every for every game.
 ```
 {"row": 8, "col": 0, "action": "playlist-start"},
 {"row": 8, "col": 1, "action": "playlist-prev"},